 During winter, you probably can’t hang your clothes outside anyway so hang them in your room overnight instead.
 As they dry, they’ll release moisture and humidify your room.

-This is especially important if you’re using a heater or air conditioning to keep warm.
+This is especially important if you’re using a heater or seeking air conditioning installation Birmingham services to keep your home cool.
 They really dry out your skin and the extra moisture will counteract this problem.

 Of course, you probably don’t do laundry every day, but you can always put aside a towel for the purpose.
 Just wet it each night before bed and let it moisturise you as you sleep.